Shia view of Umar: Hafsa bint Umar

 Hafsa, the daughter of Umar, was originally married to Khunais ibn Hudhaifa.
 When he died, Umar sought to find a husband for her.
 He approached his friend Uthman who said "I am of the opinion that I shall not marry at present", after thinking about the proposal for a few days.
 Umar became angry with Uthman and asked Abu Bakr the same thing.
 Abu Bakr did not give him a reply, causing Umar to become even more angry with him than he was with Uthman.
-Umar then preceded to Muhammad to discuss the previous two incidents.
+Umar then went to Muhammad to discuss the previous two incidents.
 Muhammad reassured Umar by saying that "Hafsa will marry one better than Uthman will marry one better than Abu Bakr."
 Umar was obviously alluding to the fact that Hafsa was to marry Muhammad and that Uthman was to marry a daughter of Muhammad.

 Hafsa was married to Muhammad in 625.
 Muhammad's household was not always peaceful as his wives were in two groups.
 Umar said on one occasion:

-"Hafsa, the news has reached me that you cause Allah's Messenger trouble.
-You know that Allah's Messenger does not love you, and had I not been (your father) he would have divorced you."
-(On hearing this) she wept bitterly.